MrThygesen16/COMP3100Stage2/README.md

 The option [Configuration file] specifies which config files to use.
 And [detail option] can be 'brief' or 'all'.
 Essentially brief will show less detail than all.

-There are 3 folders of configs in `COMP3100Stage2/src/configs/`, each contain:
+There are 3 folders of configs in `COMP3100Stage2/src/configs/`, each folder contains the follwing configurations:

 1. default
    * ds-config01--wk9.xml